igorcasmarques/igorcasmarques.github.io/my-story/3-mission-year-two.md

 ## Princeton

-My mission leaders sent me to Princeton, an English-speaking area, to finish my mission.
+My mission leaders sent me to Princeton, NJ, an English-speaking area, to finish my mission.
 Spring in Princeton was unreal.
-The streets were fragrant, abuzz with bumblebees, and dressed in vibrant colours.
+The streets were fragrant, abuzz with bumblebees, and dressed in bright colours.

 ### Companionship troubles